 Jesus gives the Parable of the Minas in reaction to the people thinking He would set up His Kingdom immediately—an event that still has not occurred.
-Martin Collins shows that the parable demonstrates what Jesus expects of and how He deals with His servants in the meantime.
+Martin Collins shows that the parable demonstrates what Jesus expects of and how He deals with His s. . .

 Many Christians today believe that killing in self-defense is sanctioned by the Bible.
 David Grabbe explains that this is a terrible misunderstanding of Christ's teaching.